mecparts/Ladder/README.md

 to get anywhere near to completing the original game), let me know and I'll see what I can do.

+The Delay(ms) call in Turbo Pascal only works for a Z80 running at up to 32MHz (and TINST will only allow you to specify a value of up to 20MHZ if I recall correctly).
+So if you're trying to run this on a system with an effective clock speed of greater than 32MHz, you're going to have to come up with another mechanism.
+That's not an insurmountable roadblock though; on my 144MHz-Z80-equivalent RunCPM box running on a Teensy 4.0, I patched the Turbo Pascal runtime to make a call to a BDOS extension I created to call the Arduino's delay() function.
+Works like a charm.
+If your system includes any kind of millisecond counter you can read, that's a good spot to start looking.

 ## References

 [Original Ladder game](http://www.classiccmp.org/cpmarchives/cpm/Software/WalnutCD/lambda/soundpot/f/ladder13.lbr)<br>